How to Prepare for a Changing Bond MarketSubmitted by Reby Advisors | Certified Financial Planners | Danbury, CT on October 9th, 2020

-The words ‘bear market’ have been bandied about a lot lately.
-When you read or hear them, remember to respond the same way you would if you saw an actual bear in the woods – by staying calm and keeping your wits about you.
+When you read or hear the words 'bear market,' remember to respond the same way you would if you saw an actual bear in the woods – by staying calm and keeping your wits about you.
 A changing bond market environment creates challenges for investors and financial advisors, but it also creates opportunities.

 Bonds and a bear market

 Many people believe bonds are risk free.
 That’s not the case.
 Bonds expose investors to several kinds of risk.
 These include:

 - Inflation risk, which is the possibility your savings may grow more slowly than inflation increases.1

 - Credit risk, which is the possibility the company issuing a bond will fail to make interest payments and/or repay principal in a timely way.2